German coalition hurt by scandal but won't break

-BERLIN (Reuters) - The fall of a conservative minister has poisoned the atmosphere in Germany’s new left-right coalition, but party leaders made clear on Monday they would not let this derail the government at a sensitive moment for its reform program.
+BERLIN, Feb 17 (Reuters) - The fall of a conservative minister has poisoned the atmosphere in Germany’s new left-right coalition, but party leaders made clear on Monday they would not let this derail the government at a sensitive moment for its reform programme.

 Agriculture Minister Hans-Peter Friedrich’s resignation prompted tit-for-tat calls for the Social Democrats, who share power in Chancellor Angela Merkel’s “grand coalition”, to offer up a scalp of their own.